ybohaienko/PlaywrightMGExample/README.md

 - Reports are automatically created in `<PROJECT_ROOT>/playwright-report` directory;
 - The report opens automatically in case of test execution fail.
-- To manually open the test report execute the following commend:
+- To manually open the test report execute the following command:

 ```
 npm run report